GKnirps/ukidek/year-01.md

 ### 28th Opal, 250

 The winter was uneventful so far.
-I prepared the entrance hall, but the drawbridge ist not finished yet.
+I prepared the entrance hall, but the drawbridge is not finished yet.
 It will probably be finished before spring.
 Then caravan wagons will have access to our depot, at least if the entrance is not sealed by the bridges.

 I fear that I do not have enough rooms for potential immigrants.
 Enough rooms are dug out, but I do not have enough doors to make proper rooms of them.